What Services Do Concrete Companies Offer?

 Compare Multiple Quotes

-Ask for a detailed estimate from at least three contractors.
-This helps you get a sense of the typical price in Irondale for your project type.
-Check that the estimates break down costs by labor and materials.
+Request an itemized estimate from at least three different contractors.
+This helps you get a sense of the typical price in Irondale for your kind of project.
+Make sure the estimates list both labor and material costs, and be wary of anyone giving extremely high or low estimates.

 Ask About Warranties